suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 ## Standard error
 There are standard output and standard error in the system.

-println!() is the standard output, and eprintln!() is the standard error.
+`println!()` is the standard output, and `eprintln!()` is the standard error.

 For example:

 ```shell
 $ cargo run > output.txt
 ```

+The standard output stream will be redirected to the file `output.txt` only.

+So, if we don't want to write error messages in log files, we can use `eprintln!()` to show error as the stand error.

 ## Exit Code
 none-zero code lets other programs know it failed.